huma-engineering/huma-docs/data-collection/overview.md

 This Knowledge Base is for:

-- **Administrators**: Internal Huma users who will build and configure the Healthcare or Research Institute's organisations and deployments
+- **Administrators**: Internal Huma users who will build and configure the Healthcare or Research Institute's organisations and deployments.
 - **Clinicians**: The people in the Care Teams who will use Huma to view and assess Patients.
 - **Patients**: Individuals who will be submitting their data for assessment and feedback.
 - **Research Teams**: Leaders of Clinical Trials who are ingressing data to aid their studies.